MicrosoftDocs/Devices-docs/surface/assettag.md

 - UEFI firmware version 3.9.150.0 or later

 ## Using Surface Asset Tag

 To run Surface Asset Tag:

 1. On the Surface device, download **Surface Asset Tag.zip** from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=46703), extract the zip file, and save AssetTag.exe in desired folder (in this example, C:\\assets).

     > [!NOTE]
     > For Surface Pro X, use the application named **AssetTag_x86**  in the ZIP file.

 2. Open a command console as an Administrator and run AssetTag.exe, entering the full path to the tool.

 3. Restart Surface.

+​​> [!NOTE]
+​​>  After setting the asset tag, a second reboot is required before it appears in WMI.

 ### Asset Tag tool commands

 In the following examples, AssetTag.exe is saved in a directory on a local machine (C:\assets).

-To get the proposed asset tag, run AssetTag -g.
+To get the proposed asset tag, run AssetTag -g:

-**Example**

    ```
  C:\assets\AssetTag.exe -g
   ```

- To clear the proposed asset tag, run AssetTag -s.
+ To clear the proposed asset tag, run AssetTag -s:

- **Example**

    ```
 C:\assets\AssetTag.exe -s
   ```

-To set the proposed asset tag, run AssetTag -s testassettag12.
+To set the proposed asset tag, run AssetTag -s testassettag12:

-**Example**

 ```
 C:\assets\AssetTag.exe -s testassettag12